lilleswing/watchparty/README.md

     * Category when it is being announced + 30 seconds after announced
     * Scoreboard when no category is being being announced
 - [ ] When selecting a nominee to win a category load relevant picture
+- [ ] Create "events" so I don't have to wipe the DB for every new event